 What Are Some Common Injuries in Texas Bus Accident Cases?

-Since transit buses typically are not outfitted with seatbelts, and many passengers stand in the isles, passengers involved in accidents can suffer severe or catastrophic injuries.
+Since transit buses typically are not outfitted with seatbelts, and many passengers stand in the aisles, passengers involved in accidents can suffer severe or catastrophic injuries.
 Many of these people may lose their lives due to their injuries.
 Accidents involving charter buses, tour buses, and other buses can also result in serious injuries.

 Pedestrians are just as vulnerable as passengers are since they have no way to protect themselves before an incident.
-Although motorists are protected by their vehicle, they can also suffer serious injuries and fatalities.
+Although motorists are protected by their vehicles, they can also suffer serious injuries and fatalities.